 Vested Right.
 The right to proceed with development under a previous set of regulations or the right to proceed under this ordinance, pursuant to a development agreement.

+Warehousing/Wholesale Plant.
+Wholesaling and storage of commercial goods and supplies in an enclosed buildings.

 Wetland.
 Wetlands shall be defined in the current Federal Manual for Identifying and Delineating Jurisdictional Wetlands.

 Wildlife Habitat.
 Any area that provides the environmental factors required for the survival of a particular species of wildlife.
 Critical wildlife habitat includes all important habitat areas shown on the natural resource inventory maps prepared for the county or other areas so identified by the Idaho Fish and Game Department.